-Programming multiplayer games is a distant dream for many!
-I’ll show you with a practical example that you can develop a multiplayer game with Vue.js.
+Programming multiplayer games is a dream for many!
+I will show you with a practical example that you can develop a multiplayer game with Vue.js.

-No, it is not sooo hard to program your own multiplayer game!
 I asked myself this question and tried to build my own game with my level of knowledge.
-And it worked quite well.
-But now from the beginning.
+And it worked quite well – the game is even listed on madewithvuejs.com. 🙂 But now from the beginning.

-One morning I sat with my girlfriend at breakfast and we played the popular casual game “Sinking ships” with a native app.
-When another person joined us and wanted to play, we noticed that the game was only designed for a maximum of two players and we had the idea to create a “team” version of it.
+When another person joined us and wanted to play, we realized that the game is only designed for a maximum of two players and we came up with the idea of creating a “team” version of it.
 No sooner said than done!
-Two days later, I was thinking about how I could get to the whole thing.
-I quickly came to the conclusion that I had nothing to do with game development in this style.
-So I had to do it with technologies and frameworks that I could already do.
-My look directly at the frontend framework Vue.js in connection with Node.js and socket.io.
-I had already worked with all three technologies and knew: it can work!
+Just two days later I was thinking about how to approach the whole thing.
+I quickly came to the conclusion that I had nothing to do with game development in this style yet.

 The frontend, on the other hand, looks a bit more extensive.
 The reason for this is that the main logic is currently in the frontend.